Nikola Stojanović (politician, born 1880): Serbs and Croats

 The article gained prominence when it was reprinted in Srbobran newspaper of the Serb Independent Party in Zagreb.
 The reprinting was arranged, as prime minister Kálmán Tisza implied, by Hungarian authorities in Budapest.
 The move was in response to the harassment of the government of Ban Károly Khuen-Héderváry by political activists organised by Stjepan Radić.
 The purpose of the move was to incite ethnic hatred between Croatian Serbs and Croats as a form of the divide and rule policy.
 Party of Rights newspaper Obzor quoted Stojanović, concluding that the war to extermination has been announced.
-Josip Frank, the most prominent Croatian nationalist and leader of the Pure Party of Rights, collaborated with the Hungarian authorities and called his followers to streets.
+Josip Frank, the most prominent Croatian nationalist and leader of the Pure Party of Rights, collaborated with the Hungarian authorities and called his followers to the streets.
 The ensuing riots targeting Serb businesses and homes in Zagreb were welcomed by Frank and denounced by Radić, as well as the entire Croatian opposition.
 Nonetheless, Radić also indirectly implied Croats should cease business dealings with Serbs.
 About 20,000 people rioted, largely urged and well-organised by the Frankists, but many others joined in.
 A substantial portion of the public interpreted the riots as a result of Habsburg and Hungarian efforts to ensure a dominant position in Croatia-Slavonia by preventing unity of Croats and Serbs.
 The damage caused by the rioters was paid by the city and charged to taxpayers as a 3.5% tax.